PatKaiUI/PatKaiUI/README.md

 ## Hi there 👋 😄

- > I'm a passionate front-end developer with a strong enthusiasm for UI design and creative styling.
+ > I'm a passionate junior front-end developer with a strong enthusiasm for UI design and creative styling.

  > Currently, I'm honing my skills in **HTML**, **CSS**, and **JavaScript** to soon offer professional services like websites, logo designs, and more.